 Amenity Insights for Area C (Pemberton Valley/Mount Currie/D'Arcy)

-- Essential amenities in Area C (Pemberton Valley/Mount Currie/D'Arcy) that guests expect include: Free parking on premises, Dishes and silverware.
-Lacking these (any) could significantly impact bookings.
+- Essential amenities in Area C (Pemberton Valley/Mount Currie/D'Arcy) that guests expect include: Free parking on premises.
+Lacking these (this) could significantly impact bookings.

-- Popular amenities like Hot water, Kitchen, Essentials are common but not universal.
+- Popular amenities like Dishes and silverware, Kitchen, Essentials are common but not universal.
 Offering these can provide a competitive edge.

 - Warning: Wifi is not universally provided but is considered essential globally.
 Ensure reliable Wifi is offered.